Overall Score 7 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rank of protection given by a casing, against dust and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, followed by the one that refers to protection against liquids (water).
+Ingress protection ratings refer to the rank of protection given by a casing, against solids and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, followed by the one that refers to protection against liquids (sweat).

 we are not yet certain of their rating with solids (dust)